Skip to content

 • Automatic Collection

-SDK provides the callable method gc.request, inheriting the uni.request network request method, which can replace uni.request for use.
+The SDK provides the calling method gcRequest.request, which inherits the network request method of uni.request, and can replace uni.request for use.

 Replacement Method